-In our last instalment we talked about ways that association meeting planners can plan events that create more and better conversations amongst participants, making for a more engaging experience.
-Tactics 1 to 5 can be found here, while below you’ll find a further seven ideas for creating engaging events!
+We already talked about five ways association meeting planners can plan events to create more and better conversations amongst participants, making for a more engaging experience.
+Find seven more ideas for creating engaging events below!

-We’ve all heard that sitting is the new smoking.
-So get people to move!
+We’ve all heard sitting is the new smoking.
+So, get people to move!
 Teach people easy stretches with a live fitness instructor or find a short video on YouTube.
 Tell people to change seats after the break and incentivize moving by hiding surprise gifts.
-Re-organize the room: ask everyone born in a certain month to move to a different table, or have them “vote” on an issue by getting participants physically to move to a different area to denote their choice (“all those in favour of X go to the front left corner; in favour of Y to the front right corner,” etc.).
+Re-organize the room: Ask everyone born in a certain month to move to a different table, or have them “vote” on an issue by getting participants physically to move to a different area to denote their choice (“all those in favor of X go to the front left corner; in favor of Y to the front right corner,” etc.).

 Pop culture provides an instant way to connect.
-If you have a sound track to open a session or during your breaks, mix up the music choice so that all generations feel represented.
-Play upbeat hits from The Rolling Stones, Glass Tiger and Drake in the same mix and you will see three different generations bopping to their favourite tune.
-Using originals and remixes can be lots of fun too!
+If you have a soundtrack to open a session or during your breaks, mix up the music choice so all generations feel represented.
+Play upbeat hits from The Rolling Stones, Glass Tiger and Drake in the same mix and you will see three different generations bopping to their favorite tune.
+Using originals and remixes can be lots of fun, too!
 Curating the social experience in this way makes the environment more familiar and relaxed for each attendee, which will inspire more confidence and make them feel more personally invested.

 Smartphones make it so easy to snap a fun photo or video a special moment.
 Encourage capturing and sharing, and remind people of the hashtag and where/how to upload.
 Up the ante by assigning a staffer or volunteer to take their phone and “walk the room” asking a question of participants: “Hello, would you mind sharing your biggest takeaway from the conference today?”
 Remember to ask the person to name themselves and their organization!

-Make your expectations clear to people at the outset and never assume that people will do something without you asking.
+Make your expectations clear to people at the outset and never assume people will do something without you asking.
 Start with your most vested stakeholders: your speakers and exhibitors.
 Write it into your contracts that they are expected to help you spread the word about your event ahead of time.
-On site,you can incentivize social media sharing through your event app - and if you don’t have an app, ensure participants are told to use a particular hashtag.
-Have a staffer monitor the various social media channels and count the number of shares, to facilitate a prize draw for a speaker’s book, a free pass to an online event, or another fun item that won’t break the bank.
+On-site, you can incentivize social media sharing through your event app.
+If you don’t have an app, ensure participants are told to use a particular hashtag.
+Have a staffer monitor the various social media channels and count the number of shares, to facilitate a prize draw for a speaker’s book, a free pass to an online event or another fun item that won’t break the bank.

-If you plan engagement tactics ahead of time, you will be much more likely to have snapshots, videos and quotes to work with to promote next year’s conference, making your event more engaging all year around!
+If you plan engagement tactics ahead of time, you will be much more likely to have snapshots, videos and quotes to work with to promote next year’s conference, making your event more engaging all year-round!